mavnn/mavnn.github.com/source/_posts/2017-08-16-trying-dotnetcore-2-dot-0-with-f-number-today.markdown

 # Create library project in directory Project.New.Library
 # Default proj name is Project.New.Library.fsproj
-dotnet new classlib -o Project.New.Library --lang f#
+dotnet new classlib -o Project.New.Library -lang f#

 # And again for test library
-dotnet new console -o Project.New.Library.Tests --lang f#
+dotnet new console -o Project.New.Library.Tests -lang f#

 # Add projects to solution (can combine to a single line)
 dotnet sln add Project.New.Library/Project.New.Library.fsproj